malihass/malihass.github.io/_pages/research.md

 <h2><a id="uq">Uncertainty quantification (UQ)</a></h2>

 ## *Bayesian inference*
+Inverse Bayesian parametric inference can allow objective system identification given a limited dataset.
+In the context of Li-ion battery degradation, data availability is usually sparse, and the degradation may occur through different parameter sets.
+Inverse parameteric inference can help identify the degradation mode or decide that more data is needed.
+However, the cost of parametric inference may be prohibitive when complex forward physics models are used.
+I develop surrogate approaches based on physics-informed neural networks to replace expensive Li-ion battery models.
 <p align="center">
 <img src="/images/pinn-battery.jpg" width="750" height="250"/>
 </p>

 ## *Rare event probability estimation*
+Efficiently estimating rare event probability requires artificially increasing the number of rare event observed.
+I develop methods for encouraging the occurence of rare events in physics simulations
+IMAGE

 ## *Uncertainty propagation*